 ID Score is a probabilistic score (0-1) assigned to all users at the time of onboarding that predicts the likelihood that the identity supplied belongs to the person who is creating the account.
 1 means we are 100% certain that the user is who they say they are.
 0% means with 100% certainty we can say that the user is not who they say they are.

-When ID Score is enabled, for users who have a high enough ID Score, we will only collect Base Document and SSN to onboard a consumer (individual or joint account).
-While for users with low ID Score, we will connect Government Issued ID and Video Auth as well.
+When ID Score is enabled and users have a high enough ID Score, we will only collect Base Document and SSN to onboard a consumer (individual or joint account).
+For users with low ID Score, we will collect Government Issued ID and Video Auth as well.

 At the beginning of the user onboarding process, nearly every end-user submits the following data points: